I know, first world problems, and let’s face it with Brexit and Trump, there’s enough of those at the moment. These are all slightly more trivial!

 That is the people that don’t clean up their dog’s crap.
 I love dogs.
 I would love to have one myself.
 But if you can’t clean up after your dog then you shouldn’t have one.
 School runs are stressful enough.
 Trying to keep on eye on two kids, not being ran over by scooters, no one losing anything along the way.
 But I also have to be on dog crap watch and seem to spend my life shouting, “Watch where you are walking”.
 Which of course leads to the inevitable scraping of dog crap from my sons shoes whilst dry heaving, internally weeping, and swearing under my breath.

 8 Jeremy Clarkson

 I feel a bit bad that there is an actual person on my list, but the man infuriates me and makes me cringe in equal measures.
 The sexist comments that come out of his mouth belong in the 1950’s.
-Not 2017.
 He is not welcome in my living room.
 If he appears on my TV screen, that channel is changed.

 Oh my god I hate that word.
 I know it is in the dictionary, but to me it just sounds grammatically incorrect.
 There are certain words in the English language that do not have a plural, such as sheep and fish.
 There are also certain words that stay the same in past tense such as beat, hurt, and cut (there seems to be a theme there!).
 Text should be one of those words that stays the same in the past tense.
 To me saying, “He text me” is far more acceptable than saying, “He texted me”.
 Every time I hear someone say “texted” I flinch!